kranslam/kranslam.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, I'm Kyle - an embedded software engineer with a background in computer science (BSc & MSc, UBC).
 This is a place to write down my thoughts on whatever I’m into — coding projects, books I’ve read, bits of history, hikes, travel, or anything that gets me outside.
-It’s mostly a personal log, but if you’re here, welcome.
+It’s mostly a personal blog, but if you’re here, welcome.